andrehadianto/50043_isit_database/README.md

 (d) **Convert word index back to word**

 After using `CountVectorizer`, it indexes each word and thus each word is now represented by an integer index.
-In order to recover the words back we created a user-defined function (`udf`) and apply it to our dataframe.
+In order to recover the words back we created a user-defined function (`udf`) and applied it to our dataframe.

 ```
 # trying to map the index of word -> actual word cause CountVectorizer gives index